Thomas-Allan/Internship-At-Amphenol-Fci/README.md

 *  Third Day

-Three Blower out of the Seven had an oil leakage and the and the oil leakage and the leakage was fixed and a new oil was changed to.
-Afternoon a fan motor had a burned its coil, and had to repair it.
+For the third day in the utility department, we were assigned to check the blower area.
+Three out of the seven blowers had an oil leak.
+The leaks were fixed, and the new oil was changed.
+In the afternoon, a fan motor burned its coil and had to be repaired.
+In the molding department, one of the molding machines was damaged and was being repaired.
+The stamping department was assembling a new stand for the stamping machine.

 *  Fourth Day